MasoudMiM/masoudmim.github.io/_pages/teaching.md

 - Master's Thesis in Mechanical Engineering

-Furthermore, I have also taught ME 371: Data-Driven Problem Solving as an adjunct professor at <a href="https://cooper.edu/welcome">The Cooper Union for the Advancement of Science and Art</a> since Spring 2021.
+Furthermore, I have also taught Data-Driven Problem Solving as an adjunct professor at <a href="https://cooper.edu/welcome">The Cooper Union for the Advancement of Science and Art</a> since Spring 2021.